Two-color Soergel calculus and simple transitive 2-representations: Introduction

 We hope that our construction will also be helpful for the construction of simple transitive $2$-representations of other $2$-categories, e.g. Soergel bimodules in other finite Coxeter types with more $2$-cells.

 Furthermore, since our preprint first appeared, we wrote a joint paper with Mazorchuk--Miemietz \cite{MMMT} in which we explain the relation between the simple transitive $2$-representations of the Soergel bimodules in finite dihedral type and those of the semisimplified subquotient of the module category of quantum $\mathfrak{sl}_2$ at a root of unity, due to Kirillov--Ostrik \cite{KO1}, \cite{Os1} and others.
 This relation is based on Elias' algebraic quantum Satake equivalence \cite{El1}, \cite{El2}.
 There should be a similar story for $\mathfrak{sl}_{>2}$, and we hope that our paper will help to develop it.
+(See \cite{MMMT2} for some first steps in this direction.)

 And most of our constructions work over certain integral rings, see \eqref{eq:aform}.
 So perhaps our work will also be useful for $2$-representation theory in finite characteristic.